 DPV Cave diving - Ox Bel Ha - Diving Cenotes of Tulum

 For scuba diving in cenotes, the area from Tulum to Puerto Morelos with Playa del Carmen in the middle, in the State of Quintana-Roo, is where you want to go.
-You can also extend your cenote experience, while visiting Valladolid and its surroundings, swimming in these spectacular cenotes, and letting their giant dimensions surprise you.
-Look up in the trees, you might get the chance to see the elegant motmot birds and their blue feathers who like to nest inside cenotes.
+You can also extend your cenote experience while visiting Valladolid and its surroundings, swimming in these spectacular cenotes and letting their giant dimensions surprise you.
+Look up in the trees, and you might see the elegant motmot birds and their blue feathers, which like to nest inside cenotes.

 Playa del Carmen steals the spotlight as the cenote capital, boasting names like Dos Ojos, Ponderosa, Taj Ma Ha, and Gran Cenote.
 Not far behind, Puerto Morelos’ Cenote Zapote and Cenote Maravilla beckon with bell-like stalactites.

-Fear not, for cenote diving doesn’t demand tech diving expertise.
-Cavern diving, with visible entrances and daylight throughout, ensures a unique experience without venturing into full cave territory.
+Cenote diving doesn’t require cave diving expertise.
+With visible entrances and daylight throughout, cavern diving ensures a unique experience without venturing into full cave territory.
 Tailor your dives to your comfort level, buoyed by the crystal-clear freshwater‘s calm currents.

 Cenote diving remains accessible to diverse experience levels.
 Beginners, rejoice—select from a variety of cenotes matched to your proficiency.
 A gradual progression allows you to master buoyancy in the freshwater’s clarity, ensuring a safer and more enjoyable experience.

-Cenotes, with their varied geological formations, captivate divers with stalactites and stalagmites in diverse shapes and lengths.
-Dos Ojos, a beginner-friendly choice, and Taak Bi Ha, a level 3 challenge, showcase the rich tapestry of these underwater wonders.
+With their varied geological formations, cenotes captivate divers with stalactites and stalagmites in diverse shapes and lengths.
+Dos Ojos, a beginner-friendly choice, and Taak Bi Ha, a level 3 challenge, showcase the variety of these underwater wonders.

 Not a certified diver?
-Fear not—many cenotes cater to snorkelers and swimmers alike.
-Casa Cenote’s mangrove river, Gran Cenote’s beauty, and the Instagram-famous Cenote Suytun beckon non-divers into their turquoise embrace.
+Don’t worry—many cenotes welcome snorkelers and swimmers: Casa Cenote’s mangrove river, Gran Cenote, and the Instagram-famous Cenote Suytun.

-As you embark on your cenote odyssey, consider factors like the season.
-While cenotes remain open year-round, sunny weather enhances light effects.
-Watch out for camera fees, budgeting for the privilege of capturing these wonders.
-Scuba diving packages range from $160 to $200, with prices often more favorable in Playa del Carmen than Tulum.
+To fully enjoy your cenote experience, check the weather.
+While cenotes remain open year-round, light effects are spectacular under sunny weather.
+Watch out for camera fees, and plan a budget for capturing these wonders.
+Scuba diving packages range from $160 to $200, with prices and services often more favorable in Playa del Carmen than in Tulum.

-Dive into the cenote realm with a choice between dive centers and independent instructors.
-Dive centers like Deep Dark Diving offer dynamic experiences while providing personalized services.
+You can choose between dive centers and independent instruction for your Cenote dives.
+Dive centers like Deep Dark Diving offer dynamic experiences and personalized services and work exclusively with experienced local guides, most even experienced cave instructors.
 Tailor your choice to your preferences and comfort level.

 author avatar